 Flying with Pet Passengers – During the Flight

 - Sedating animals during flights is a decision best left to veterinarians.
 It is probably not necessary to sedate an animal unless it has some type of behavior problems or is easily scared.

-- Almost all animals that are vocal pre-flight quiet down when loaded and sleep once the plane is running or airborne.
+- Almost all animals that are vocal preflight quiet down when loaded and sleep once the plane is taxing or airborne.
 Occasionally an animal will bark or yelp or make noises.
 Often talking in a soothing voice to the animal relaxes the animal.

 - Be sensitive to the fact that unlike humans, who swallow and yawn when they feel the altitude changes in their ears, the animals being transported are unfamiliar with altitude changes and may feel discomfort during climbouts and descents.
-Minimize the rate of climbs or descents to reduce discomfort to animals.
+Consistent with safe operating procedures and ATC instructions, minimize the rate of climbs or descents to reduce discomfort to animals.